 Attorneys Advising Families Who Will Bring Wrongful Death Claims

-A wrongful death claim is a lawsuit that arises when an individual is killed because of the conduct of another person.
-A wrongful death lawsuit is different from other types of personal injury claims because the actual victim (the “decedent”) is not the person bringing the lawsuit.
+A wrongful death claim is a lawsuit is unique among personal injury claims because the accident victim has passed away, so they cannot bring a lawsuit on their own behalf.
 Instead, a family member or representative of the decedent’s estate files the lawsuit under New Jersey’s Wrongful Death Act and Survival Statute.

 Legal Remedies After A Wrongful Death